[TOC]

 - Installation of libopenmpi-dev and mpi4py: User

-suggested the following command for installation:apt-get install libopenmpi-dev -y && pip install mpi4py
+@mr_morningsuggested the following command for installation:apt-get install libopenmpi-dev -y && pip install mpi4py, which worked for him.
+User@q0d.found this interesting and appreciated@mr_morningâs help.

 HuggingFace Discord Discord Summary